Lucy-Glanville-Brown/rock-paper-scissors/README.md

 ### Surface
 #### Images
-The main rock paper scissors (rps) image was found on https://www.vecteezy.com/ and I cropped the image down to get the indivdual images for rock, paper and scissors.
+The main rock paper scissors (rps) image was found on https://www.vecteezy.com/ and I cropped the image down to get the individual images for rock, paper and scissors.

 ![image](https://user-images.githubusercontent.com/85178695/132922347-8d507dcc-b577-4057-8727-4a17e21bcfca.png)